sachgg/ClearBank.DeveloperTest/README.md

  - Create api endpoint and all processes upstream of PaymentService

 5. Downstream
- - Implement notification system through events should payment succed or fail.
+ - Implement notification system through events should payment succeed or fail.

 6. Integration tests
  - Create integration tests to ensure multiple services are working together correctly